AdhamWalid/EventTicketsSystem/README.md

 ---

-### 🌄 Sample Event Titles in DB
+### 🌄 Add Event to DB

-- Coldplay Live in Kuala Lumpur
-- Ramadan Bazaar Cyberjaya
-- Penang Food Festival
-- Malaysia Tech Expo
-- Langkawi LIMA Maritime Show

-> All events are Malaysia-based and styled with placeholder images from `via.placeholder.com`.
+- Admins can now add their events manually from the website.

 ---